holly-rees-bjss/go-to-do/README.md

 * complete [task number]
     - eg. `complete 2` will mark Task 2 as Complete
 * in progress [task number]
-    - eg. `in progress 1` will mark Task 1 as In Progress
+    - eg. `progress 1` will mark Task 1 as In Progress
 * delete [task number]
     - eg. `delete 1` will delete Task 1
 * edit [task number] [new desciption]